CrashCortez/Vita-Wireless-Charging-mod/README.md

 Simple mod:
 ---
 Just cut red positve and blacvk grornd wires on the vita battery using the wiring diagram above.
+Do not cut the white wire.
 The half of the wires that connect to the battary side need to be solderd to the B+ and B- pads.
 The red wire to the B+ pad and the black wire to the B- pad on the TP4056 board.
 The wires to the connecter to the vita mainboard needs to be soldered to thw out+ and teh out- solder the red positive wire to the out+ pad on teh TP4056 board and the black ground to teh out-. marked V+ and V- on the diagram above.

 If you use a Qi reciever that will need to be soldered, solder the wires to the usb side of the TP4056 borad.
 Red positive to + pad and black negitive ro the - pad on the usb side of the TP4056 board.